martimarino/Second-Chance/README.md

 - Register/Login/Logout

-- Follow/Unfollow item

-- Follow/Unfollow post
+- Follow/Unfollow post with a like

 - Find and show item

-- Like post

 - Create/Find post